NextronSystems/analysis-cockpit-manual/pitfalls/pitfalls.rst

 chapter (:ref:`maintenance/disk-space:regain disk space`).

-If your disk usage somehow got above 95%, Elasticsearch will go into read-only mode nontheless.
+If your disk usage somehow got above 95%, Elasticsearch will go into read-only mode nonetheless.
 If this happened, you need to reset the Elasticsearch state after you freed up some disk space.
 You can achieve this by running the following command:

 .. code-block:: console